Suryakant-Bharti/Important-Java-Concepts/README.md

 --- References ---
 ------------------
     This repository contains some codes and images which were not created by me.
-    Only using for "Nonprofit Educational Purpose".
+    Used for "Nonprofit Educational Purpose".
-    Thank you :)
+    Million Thanks to the original authors :)

-    WEBSITES - javaTpoint, TutorialsPoint, GeeksforGeeks, StackOverflow, SourceMaking

-    BOOKS - Java The Complete reference
+    WEBSITES - javaTpoint, TutorialsPoint, GeeksforGeeks, StackOverflow, SourceMaking BOOKS - Java The Complete reference
     IMAGES - Google Images ^_^